-The Site Testing Coordinator or Fulgent staff will deliver or arrange pick-up of the test kits by 3:00 pm every Friday for processing.
+The Site Testing Coordinator will deliver or arrange pick-up of the test kits by 3:00 pm every Tuesday for processing.

-Site Testing Coordinators are Ms. Angela, Ms. Maryangee, and Ms. Taci or Fulgent staff.
+Site Testing Coordinators are Ms. Angela, Ms. Maryangee, and Ms. Taci.

 Each Site Testing Coordinator will be supplied with: